Andrew Kim Taegon: Biography

 In the late 18th century, Catholicism began taking root in Korea, having been introduced by scholars who visited China and brought back Western books translated into Chinese.
 In 1836 Korea saw its first consecrated missionaries (members of the Paris Foreign Missions Society) arrive, only to find out that the people there were already practicing Korean Catholics.

-Born of Yangban, Kim's parents were converts and his father, uncles, and grandfathers were subsequently martyred for practising Christianity, a prohibited activity in heavily Confucian Korea.
+Born into the aristocratic Gimhae Kim clan (Yangban) Kim's parents were converts and his father, uncles, and grandfathers were subsequently martyred for practising Christianity, a prohibited activity in heavily Confucian Korea.
 After being baptized at age 15, Kim studied at a seminary in the Portuguese colony of Macau.
-He also spent time in study at Lolomboy, Bocaue, Bulacan, Philippines, where today he is also venerated.
-He was ordained a priest in Shanghai after nine years (1844) by the French bishop Jean Joseph Jean-Baptiste Ferréol.
+He also spent time in studying at Lolomboy, Bocaue, Bulacan, Philippines, where today he is also venerated.
+He was ordained a priest in Shanghai after nine years (1844) by the French bishop Jean-Joseph-Jean-Baptiste Ferréol.
 He then returned to Korea to preach and evangelize.
 During the Joseon period, Catholicism was suppressed and many were persecuted and executed.
 Catholics had to practise their faith covertly.
 Kim was one of thousands who were executed during this time.
 In 1846, at the age of 25, he was tortured and finally beheaded near Seoul on the Han River.
 His last words were:

 This is my last hour of life, listen to me attentively: if I have held communication with foreigners, it has been for my religion and my God.
 It is for Him that I die.
 My immortal life is on the point of beginning.
 Become Christians if you wish to be happy after death, because God has eternal chastisements in store for those who have refused to know Him.